 Extra demand for Romanian debt stemming from inclusion in an emerging-market bond index will be limited as investors have already boosted their holdings by $3.5 billion through January, JPMorgan & Chase & Co.
-(JPM) said.
+(JPM:US) said.

 The U.S. bank, which will incorporate three Romanian leu- denominated fixed-income securities in its GBI-EM index over three months starting March 1, had estimated total inflows of $2 billion amid the inclusion, according to a research note sent to clients today.